-RimoJeki is the groundbreaking, hair-raising, mind-blowing theatrical-musical show by Rimo & Jeki: the power couple that rose from the Israeli underground scene and spent the last few years touring intensively all over Europe.
+RimoJeki is a revolutionary and awe-inspiring musical-theatrical show by Rimo and Jeki, the power duo that has risen from the Israeli underground scene and spent the past few years touring extensively throughout Europe.

-A collaboration with German artists and actors to create their biggest show to date.
+"The TopheT Show" is the latest production by RimoJeki, a collaboration with German artists and actors to create their most ambitious show yet.

-Using innovative technology in the field of video art, Actors, Dancers, Stage and costume design Accompanied by their live music performance, they send the crowd on a trip through ancient times, mythologies, philosophies and into the future, presenting their own viewpoint on the meaning of freedom and liberation.
+Using cutting-edge technology in video art, actors, dancers, and elaborate stage and costume design, accompanied by their live musical performance, they transport the audience on a journey through ancient times, mythologies, and philosophies, into the future, presenting their unique perspective on the concept of freedom and liberation.

-The creation of the show was supported by KulturQuartier Schauspielhaus - Erfurt.
-The show was first presented there with a collaboration on the
+The creation of the show was supported by KulturQuartier Schauspielhaus - Erfurt. where it was first presented with contributions to the stage design, props, costumes, and more.

 TopheT - KulturQuartier Schauspielhaus

 Schauspiel: Terraforming – (Roman Rübbelke & Franz – Christian Lorenz)

 Tanz: Phaedra Pisimisi, Danilo Cardoso